sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Schnackenberg, Sullivan, Leader, and Jones (1998)
 - SH 195: People are generally weak at evaluating their own strengths and weaknesses.
 Novice learners are more likely to evaluate themselves poorly than experts.
 This interferes with metacognitive processes.
     - Cites Dunning, 2007; Hacker et al., 2000
+- SE 316, 318: Our low ability to self-assessment impacts our ability to make effective learning decisions
+    - Cites Stone, 2000; Glenberg, Sanocki, Epstein, and Morris (1987); Eva, Cunnington, Reiter, Keane, and Norman (2004); Violato and Lockyer (2006); Moos and Azevedo (2008)

 **Question**: _Is remediation effective to improving learning outcomes?_